gatheringhallstudios/MHWorldData/README.md

 You can run the tests by executing `pipenv run pytest tests`.

 ## Data Structure
+The data files in /data are used to build the final SQL file.
+If you want to contribute data, this is where you'd do it.

-Each subsystem (like Monster, or Armor) is stored in its own subdirectory.
+Each subsystem in (like Monster, or Armor) is stored in its own subdirectory in /data.
 There are two kinds of data files:
-- ***type*_base.json**: A names registry containing the names of different objects of that type for each supported language, as well as additional base data
+- ***type*_base.json**: A names registry containing the names of different objects of that type for each supported language, as well as any additional base data.
 - ***type*_data.json**: A data registry key'd by the english name of that object.
 These are pulled to populate table data during the build process.

 ## How to contribute